 Clearing houses as part of a U.S. military-led campaign to rout al-Qaeda, two servicemen were met with machine gun fire the moment they walked into a dimly lit house in the Iraqi city of Fallujah.
 One of those men was Matthew Palacios, a staff sergeant and combat engineer in the Second Marine Division.
-The Marine infantryman in front of Palacios was shot and fell to the ground, wounded.
+The Army infantryman in front of Palacios was shot and fell to the ground, wounded.

 Then a grenade rolled between Palacios’ legs.

 Now an employee of Northrop Grumman, this military veteran looks beyond his own career-shaping experiences.
 Ever cognizant of the meaning of Memorial Day, he remembers those who died while serving in the hopes that he can honor the sacrifices of these fallen heroes.